ccicconetti/ccicconetti.github.io/publications.md

 Recent works:

-- _Low-latency Distributed Computation Offloading for Pervasive Environments_ to IEEE PerCom 2019: [sneak peak here!](percom2019.md)
+- [Low-latency Distributed Computation Offloading for Pervasive Environments](percom2019.md) presented at IEEE PerCom 2019
-- _An Architectural Framework for Serverless Edge Computing: Design and Emulation Tools_ presented to IEEE CloudCom 2019: [sneak peek here!](cloudcom2018.md)
+- An Architectural Framework for Serverless Edge Computing: Design and Emulation Tools presented at IEEE CloudCom 2018

 Full list available from your preferred database: